 Of course, interest is generally the major expense to consider.
 If you want to regain control of your debts, a low interest debt consolidation loan is what you need.
 When looking for a low-interest personal loan, consider what the lender looks at in determining your interest rate.
 There are numerous things you can do to improve your credit standing.
 You may be able to reduce your interest rate.

 A credit score is generally achieved over time.
 However, there are a few things you can do to quickly raise your score.
 You can raise your score by keeping all accounts current.
 If you can afford to pay off a chunk of your debt, you could boost your score.
-Your credit score is calculated using the ratio of your debt to your available credit.
 Paying off debt an increasing available credit can quickly boost your score.

 You can also bring down the costs of borrowing by reducing the amount that you borrow.
 Your interest is generally a percentage of your loan amount.
 Therefore, borrowing more means paying more interest.
 Consider borrowing less if you’re concerned about the interest costs of a personal loan.

 The term “personal loan” can actually refer to a few different loan products.
-If you’re interested in a personal loan, you should familiarize yourself with these different products.
-The following are four of the main types of personal loans.
+The following are three of the main types of personal loans.

 Traditional lenders commonly offer a low-interest personal loan.
 Any bank will offer some sort of personal loan product.
 However, qualifying to borrow with a traditional lender can be difficult.
 Personal loans from traditional lenders typically feature the best interest rates.
 However, they also tend to require that borrowers have certain credit scores.
 They will also consider the applicant’s income level.
 Borrowers typically need to reach a certain income level to qualify.